Walnut Creek School Secession Slapped as Discriminatory

 She also defended herself against accusations that Northgate CAPS tried to secede rather than improve the current district.
 Loza, along with the most prominent supporters of the new district, has been highly active in volunteer positions at various schools over the years.

-The war of words has also spilled into online forums, with both sides have suffering blows from keyboard activists.
-In community message boards, people who claim to support the new district have referred to Mt.
+The war of words also spilled into online forums, with both sides suffering blows from keyboard activists.
+In community message boards, people who claim to support the proposed district referred to Mt.
 Diablo as “ratchet” and “ghetto.”

 “They are tired of having the bad kids from other areas come to their schools,” one comment read.
 “I get it and support them.”